kapso/tweegeo/README.md

 ### Deployment

 The application is Heroku enabled.
-See `Procfile` for details.
+See `Procfile` and `config/mongoid.yml` for details.